 Toronto seems to have passed it’s max cycling lunacy point.
 They’re now building subways, trains, and wide roads in the suburbs.
 I have to give the vibrants credit for alot of that.
 The whiter, smaller cities seem to try to make roads as dangerous and congested as possible.

+In Portland there is of course, a radical bicycle-supremacist group.
+According to the article though it seems the two-wheeled terrorists have been suppressed in recent years.
 Of course it’s like everything else around here.
 What looks like virtue-signalling is thinly veiled class signalling.
 In Portland, riding your fagcycle is a way of announcing to the motorists that, not only are you better people than they are for reducing your carbon footprint, but you are also richer, since they have to drive in from the suburbs and you can afford a hipster loft in the Peal District.
-One small mercy of the recent troubles is that a lot of these people are too scared to pedal around the Mad-Max hellscape of burned out Portland.
+One small mercy of… Read more »

 I’m surprised there are not more people hurt mountain biking and all of the public MTB trails.